Guidelines for Examination in the European Patent Office

 Available formats and amendments

-The revised Guidelines for Examination (November 2017) are available online in the EPO's three official languages in both PDF and HTML format.
+The revised Guidelines for Examination (November 2018) are available online in the EPO's three official languages in both HTML and PDF format.
 The printed version has been discontinued.

 Amendments in the 2018 revision have been made in all eight parts in order to bring the text into line with legal and procedural developments.

 The amendments can be viewed in the HTML publication by ticking the "Show modifications" box in the upper right corner, which displays inserted text with a green background and deleted text in red strikethrough font.
 For sections in which no changes have been made, the tick box is greyed out.
 The EPO website also provides downloadable versions of the Guidelines in PDF format as clean copy and as version showing all modifications.